Northern Ireland: Dunluce Castle, Ballintoy Harbour, Giants Causeway & the Real Westeros

-A short trip through Northern Ireland from Belfast up to the Giant’s Causeway has many attractions along the way; many that were used as filming locations for the series Game of Thrones.
+A short trip through Northern Ireland from Belfast up to the Giant’s Causeway has many attractions along the way; many that were used as filming locations for the serial Game of Thrones.
+Not having watched it, I was still just as thrilled as the next person to visit these beautiful landmarks.

 22554950_10155888455138885_8640981370768291917_n

 A character named Arya runs away through this path at the beginning of Season 2.
-We were told the locals HATE Game of Thrones because of the wear, tear, and traffic it brings to this small farming village.
+We were told the locals HATE Game of Thrones because of the wear, tear, chaos, and traffic it brings to this small farming village.
 I am convinced they shovel their foul-smelling animal waste along the sides of the street to seek revenge against tourists.

 And I get that.
 Really, I do.